mkovelamudi/AVRentals-main/README.md

-# 2021 Fall CMPE 281 Project - AVRentals
+# 2022 Spring CMPE 281 Project - AVRentals

-This is the project folder for AVRental cloud for San Jose State University, Fall 2021 semester CMPE 281.
+This is the project folder for AVRental cloud for San Jose State University, Spring 2022 semester CMPE 281.